akazemian/Decoding-Mental-State/README.md

 # Mental-State-Predictor
-Predicting mental state using deep learning
+## Predicting mental state using deep learning

-# Bionic AI

 ## Intoduction

 In my previous project [Bionic AI](), I mentioned my interest in designing a real time mental state prediction experiment.
 I have been inspired by the increasing collaboration between computer science experts and neuroscientists for transforming neurotechnology in ways that will revolutionize many industries.
 This collaboration can result in a new level of human-machine symbiosis with the goal of improving the lives of people suffering from various mental and muscle disorders as well as healthy individuals.